Vicbi/CardioML_ParamEstimators/README.md

 **Original Publication**

-For a comprehensive understanding of the methodology and background, refer to the original publication: Bikia, V., Papaioannou, T.G., Pagoulatou, S. et al. Noninvasive estimation of aortic hemodynamics and cardiac contractility using machine learning.
-Sci Rep 10, 15015 (2020). https://doi.org/10.1038/s41598-020-72147-8.
+For a comprehensive understanding of the methodology and background, refer to the original publication: Bikia, V., Papaioannou, T. G., Pagoulatou, S., Rovas, G., Oikonomou, E., Siasos, G., ... & Stergiopulos, N. (2020).
+Noninvasive estimation of aortic hemodynamics and cardiac contractility using machine learning.
+Scientific Reports, 10(1), 15015.

 **Citation**

 If you use this code in your research, please cite the original publication:

-Bikia, V., Papaioannou, T.G., Pagoulatou, S. et al. Noninvasive estimation of aortic hemodynamics and cardiac contractility using machine learning.
-Sci Rep 10, 15015 (2020). https://doi.org/10.1038/s41598-020-72147-8
+Bikia, V., Papaioannou, T. G., Pagoulatou, S., Rovas, G., Oikonomou, E., Siasos, G., ... & Stergiopulos, N. (2020).
+Noninvasive estimation of aortic hemodynamics and cardiac contractility using machine learning.
+Scientific Reports, 10(1), 15015. https://doi.org/10.1038/s41598-020-72147-8

 **License**